-These beautiful little soaps not only make cute gifts, but are a fun way to explore a little science!
-With the recent winter weather we've been discovering the properties of snow/ice, & what causes them to melt.
+These beautiful soaps not only make cute gifts but are a fun way to explore a little science too!
+With the recent winter weather, we've been discovering the properties of snow/ice, & what causes them to melt.
 All of this led neatly into this activity where we explored how a solid transforms into a liquid, & then becomes a solid again.

-* a soap base (available from craft stores or Amazon)
+* a transparent soap base (available from craft stores or online)

 * a few drops of any essential oil

 Minnie started by cutting our block of soap into smaller sections with a blunt knife & added them to a pyrex bowl.
 While doing this we were able to explore weight, texture, scent & the translucent appearance of the solid material.